Global Emerging Markets

 The fund aims to provide a combination of capital growth and income, net of the Ongoing Charge Figure, that is higher than that of the MSCI Emerging Markets Index over any five-year period.
 At least 80% of the fund is directly invested in the shares of companies that are based, or do most of their business, in emerging markets.

-• The value and income from the fund's assets will go down as well as up.
+• The value and income from the funds’ assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise.
-There is no guarantee that the fund will achieve its objective, and you may get back less than you originally invested.
+There is no guarantee that the funds will achieve its objective and you may get back less than you originally invested.

 • Investing in emerging markets involves a greater risk of loss as there may be difficulties in buying, selling, safekeeping or valuing investments in such countries.

-• The fund can be exposed to different currencies.
+• The funds can be exposed to different currencies.
 Movements in currency exchange rates may adversely affect the value of your investment.

-Further risk factors that apply to the fund can be found in the fund's Prospectus.
+• Further risk factors that apply to the funds can be found in the funds’ Prospectus

 It is also important to note that:

-The fund invests mainly in company shares and is therefore likely to experience larger price fluctuations than funds that invest in bonds and/or cash.
+• The M&G Global Emerging Markets Fund invests mainly in company shares and is therefore likely to experience larger price fluctuations than funds that invest in bonds and/or cash.

 The team